ChrstphrHll/npc_gen/students/Malchor Tenyajn.md

   int: 10
   str: 5
   wis: 7
-track: Exploration
-trait: I express affection or contempt in ways that are unfamiliar to others.
-trait1: Affable
-trait2: Regimental
 year: 1
+guild: Fiesn
+partyID: 81
 ---
 # Malchor Tenyajn
 ---
 ### Description
 - 1st year Genasi Rouge in Fiesn
-- curly red hair that's braided with turquoise ribbon (long), Spring Green eyes, and water skin
+- curly red hair that's braided with turquoise ribbon (long), Pale Brown eyes, and water skin
 - Is Affable and Regimental, and has Humanity as their ideal

 ### Organizations